python/cpython/Mac/README.rst

 3. Do I need extra packages?
 ----------------------------

 Yes, probably.
-If you want Tkinter support you need to get the OS X AquaTk distribution, this is installed by default on Mac OS X 10.4 or later.
-Be aware, though, that the Cocoa-based AquaTk's supplied starting with OS X 10.6 have proven to be unstable.
-If possible, you should consider installing a newer version before building on OS X 10.6 or later, such as the ActiveTcl 8.5.
+If you want Tkinter support you need to get the macOS AquaTk distribution, this is installed by default on macOS 10.4 or later.
+Be aware, though, that the Cocoa-based AquaTk's supplied starting with macOS 10.6 have proven to be unstable.
+If possible, you should consider installing a newer version before building on macOS 10.6 or later, such as the ActiveTcl 8.6.
 See http://www.python.org/download/mac/tcltk/.
 If you are building with an SDK, ensure that the newer Tcl and Tk frameworks are seen in the SDK's ``Library/Frameworks`` directory; you may need to manually create symlinks to their installed location, ``/Library/Frameworks``.